 If you require general visa and immigration information for non-students, visit our dedicated Visa and Immigration page.

-Following the UK’s exit from the EU, students from the EU and the EEA including Iceland, Liechtenstein, Norway and Switzerland, who arrive in the UK from 1 January 2021 will need to apply for the new Student route.
+Following the UK’s exit from the EU, students from the EU and the EEA including Iceland, Liechtenstein, Norway and Switzerland, who arrive in the UK from 1 January 2021 will need to apply for a visa to study in the UK.
 The UK Government website provides an introduction for EU students on the UK points-based immigration system.
 There are also helpful FAQs and reference pages provided by Universities UK International, Study UK and UKCISA, all are updated regularly with the latest information for EU students.

 Students from all other countries outside the EU will need to apply for a visa to study in Scotland.